SaginiChan/Bleach-Anime-API/README.md

 An Api Built Specifivally for the purpose of everything in the bleach anime.
 From the Squads, squad members, captain and vice captains and abilities

-Will include:
+Will include: status, squad, rank , ower level
-1, Status(alive dead)
-2. Squad
-3.